 Please join us in celebrating and supporting these men currently in formation:

-Kurt has completed his first year of Candidacy for the Permanent Diaconate and has been installed in the Ministry of Reader.
-Kurt has two years of formation remaining, and in fall 2018, he looks forward to being installed in the Ministry of Acolyte.
+Kurt has completed his second year of Candidacy for the Permanent Diaconate and has been installed in the Ministry of Acolyte.
+Kurt looks forward to being ordained in the Fall of 2020.

 Jeff has been accepted into the Aspirancy period of diaconate formation.
 It is a time to discern the capability and readiness for eventual selection into the candidate period of formation.